Laura de la Torre (footballer)

-Laura Valentina de la Torre Tovar (born 7 December 1999) is a footballer who plays as a defender.
+Laura Valentina de la Torre Tovar (born 7 December 1999) is a footballer who plays as a defender for Brazilian club Itabirito.
 She can also operate as a defensive midfielder.
 Born in Colombia, she is a former youth international for Chile.

 Club career

 De la Torre came to the Universidad de Chile youth system at the age of eleven, winning three league titles at under-17 level.
 She made her professional debut with them and also has represented the university team, winning the national university championship by defeating Viña del Mar University in 2022.

 In 2019, she switched to Santiago Morning and spent four seasons with them, winning the Primera División in 2019 and 2020.
 In addition, she took part in the 2021 Copa Libertadores.

 In 2023, de la Torre moved to Brazil and joined Minas Brasília.
 In 2025, she switched to Real Brasília in the Série A1.

 In the second half of 2025, De La Torre returned to Chile and joined Santiago Morning.
 She left them at the end of the season.

+In January 2026, De La Torre returned to Brazil with Itabirito.